 - Continue to build the UKATA trademark for the supreme benefit of all its members by continuing to work within the guidelines of current legislation as an absolute minimum

-- Continue to forge effective links with our trade partners and industry stakeholders.
+- Continue to forge effective links with our trade partners and industry stakeholders

-UKATA offers four classifications of membership.
+UKATA offers one classification of membership.

-UKATA is governed by a Board of eleven Directors who are all volunteers, each with their own management style.
+UKATA is governed by a Board of Directors who are all volunteers, each with their own management style.
 They bring a diverse wealth of knowledge to the table, as well as offering their valuable time voluntarily for the good of the Association.